quaderno/quaderno-edd/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.2.3 =
+* Tested on Wordpress 4.3
+* Fix: total amount is wrong when taxes are included
 * Tag invoices from EDD

-= 1.2.3 =
-* Fix: wrong unit price for tax included prices
+* Update translations

 = 1.2.2 =
 * Fix: error at calculating taxes when cart is empty